benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

-An introduction to parallel computation on the GPU with Python (OpenCL and OpenGL).
+An introduction to parallel computation on the GPU with Python - OpenCL and OpenGL.

 This tutorial is a numbered series of files - each file contains an entire program with extensive inline comments.